technofocus-pte/procode-m365agentsdepth/Lab 5/Lab 5.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image88.png)

-11. Select the **Add to agent** option to add the prompt to the agent.
+11. Select the **Add and configure** option to add the prompt to the agent.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image89.png)
+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im13.png)

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image90.png)

-With this feature, we can fine-tune the model in Azure AI Foundry and use it in Copilot Studio with ease.
+With this feature, we can fine-tune the model in Microsoft Foundry and use it in Copilot Studio with ease.
 We can bring in the vast ecosystem of the models in the Azure AI Foundry easily into the Copilot Studio.